The Brood (professional wrestling): The New Brood

 The New Brood was formed after the Hardy Boyz dumped Hayes as their manager in August 1999, turned heel and became briefly associated with Gangrel.
 After winning a series of matches against the team of Edge and Christian, dubbed the "Terri Invitational Tournament", they won the services of Terri Runnels as their manager by winning the first ever tag team ladder match at No Mercy by defeating Edge and Christian.
 The fans gave both teams a standing ovation the next night on Raw Is War.
 On that same night, The Hardy Boyz announced that they were not the New Brood – they were The Hardy Boyz.
 They called a truce with Edge and Christian, and the quartet attacked Gangrel after he bragged that he got to use the "services" of Terri while Matt and Jeff were recovering from last night.
 Gangrel ended his association with both teams.
 The Hardys would continue to use the darker and more gothic-oriented appearance they utilized when allied with Gangrel throughout both their tag team and successive solo runs.

-Legacy
+Reunions (2022, 2024)

-On the May 27, 2022 episode of AEW Rampage, Gangrel would return to AEW to accompany The Young Bucks to ring during a tag team match they had with Jon Cruz and Taylor Rust.
-Following the match, which saw the Young Bucks victorious, Gangrel was betrayed by The Young Bucks, who attacked him.
-He would then be rescued by the Hardy Boyz, who he then reunited with and assisted in attacking Brandon Cutler, thus marking the unofficial return of the New Brood.
+On the May 27, 2022 episode of AEW Rampage, during a feud with The Hardys, Gangrel appeared with The Young Bucks during a tag team match with Jon Cruz and Taylor Rust.
+Following the match, Gangrel was attacked by The Young Bucks until The Hardys appeared.

+In WWE, Edge once again presented his solo variation of The Brood's gimmick to fight against Finn Bálor inside Hell in a Cell at WrestleMania 39.
+According to Edge, he pushed for a reunion with Gangrel during the match; however, WWE declined the idea, stating that "nobody remembers (him)".
+They would reunite on May 26, 2024, at the Double or Nothing pay-per-view, where Edge (working under his real name Adam Copeland) wrestled Malakai Black in a barbed wire steel cage match.
+Copeland entered with 'The Brood' logo on the titantron, and during the match Gangrel entered through the canvas to assist Copeland, offsetting interference from The House of Black.